dmbarbour/glas/docs/GlasDesign.md

 ### Program Search

-I'm interested in a style of metaprogramming where programmers express hard and soft constraints, search spaces, and search tactics for a program.
+I'm interested in a style of metaprogramming where programmers express hard and soft constraints, search spaces, and search tactics for programs.
 Type safety can be considered a hard constraint to guide program decisions.
-It is possible to resolve ambiguity given a context of types and other constraints on meaning.
-For unresolved meaning, the search can seek a high-quality solution according to some heuristics.

-Unfortunately, search is expensive.
-It is necessary to reduce rework.

-Stateful solutions are feasible, e.g. we could develop tools that record search state into the module system.
-This might be useful for interactive program search, especially.
-However, I'd prefer to statelessly reduce rework via memoization.

-Memoization can mitigate rework in cases where we can make good local - i.e. compositional or modular - predictions of utility.
-For example, we can use memoization to eliminate programs that aren't internally type-safe.
-Or if we have [consistent heuristics](https://en.wikipedia.org/wiki/Consistent_heuristic) for utility, we could memoize partial searches.

-I think that support for program search will mostly reduce to careful design of the search language to support memoization, especially in context of interactive revision and refinement of searches.
+Programs expressed this way can resolve ambiguity, fill the gaps, and produce large working systems from relatively few words.

+Search is expensive, so it is necessary to reduce rework.
+Stateful solutions are viable, i.e. we could use special editors or tools to move part of program search to edit-time.
+But I'd prefer stateless solutions, such as memoization.

+Memoization can mitigate rework insofar as we have [consistent heuristics](https://en.wikipedia.org/wiki/Consistent_heuristic) for utility, i.e. such that we can locally filter for good modular components without looking at global fitness.
+Of course, those heuristics are also contextual.
+Perhaps a monotonic heuristic can be aligned with expression of component search.

 ### Provenance Tracking